migtools/crane-ui-plugin/src/api/types/pipelines-plugin/README.md

 It was copied on Feb 15, 2022 from version `3348a3b`.
 The last changes in that directory at that time were from Dec 23, 2021.

-The only modifications here are to change internal imports to use the `@openshift-console/dynamic-plugin-sdk` package instead.
+The only changes here since copying these were in commit `071d562`, to change internal imports to use the `@openshift-console/dynamic-plugin-sdk` package and to disable/satisfy certain eslint rules.

+## We should remove these some day.

-**Eventually it would be great to find a way to deduplicate this code and import these types from the pipelines plugin source directly somehow.** Until then we'll need to make sure this remains up to date if there are breaking changes.
+Eventually it would be great to find a way to deduplicate this code and import these types from the pipelines plugin source directly somehow.
+Until then we'll need to make sure this remains up to date if there are breaking changes.